puppeteer/puppeteer/docs/guides/locators.md

 # Locators

-Locators is a new experimental API that combines `waitForSelector` and element actions in a single unit.
-In combination with additional precondition checks this allows locators to retry failed actions automatically leading to less flaky automation scripts.
+Locators is a new, experimental API that combines the functionalities of waiting and actions.
+With additional precondition checks, it enables automatic retries for failed actions, resulting in more reliable and less flaky automation scripts.

 :::note